The Lost Gold of Geronimo The Lost Gold of Geronimo

 • The Lost Mine of Geronimo

-• Hidden Spanish ingots worth $7.3 billion, arguably the most valuable buried treasure in North America.
+• Hidden Spanish bullion—forged from the mine's resources—reportedly worth $7.3 billion, arguably the most valuable buried treasure in North America.

-• A massive mineral system whose value is expected to dwarf that figure, representing the largest known quantity of deliberately concealed gold on Earth.
+• A deeply rooted mineral system whose value may dwarf that figure—and represent the largest quantity of deliberately concealed gold on Earth.

 • The only Apache-buried mine to have been rediscovered.